 Tulips, for example, never do well here, but there are lots of sages and salvias that can stand up to the heat and will bloom in late summer or early fall.

 Try variegated plants for color and texture and consider cannas and elephant ears.
 Decorative grass is another great way to add interest and break up a pattern.

 “Look in magazines and see how the pros arrange flowers,” Ben advised.
 “Your garden is just a giant flower arrangement!”

-For fragrance, you can plant roses this month or aromatic climbers such as Confederate jasmine, honeysuckle and wisteria, especially if you have a structure, like a tree, in your yard.
+For fragrance, plant roses or aromatic climbers such as Confederate jasmine, honeysuckle and wisteria.

 “If there is a patch of lawn that never grows right, it probably doesn’t get enough sun,” Ben said.
 “Turn it into a flower bed!
 Ground covers are a great solution.
 St. John’s wort, which has pretty little flowers, does well here, is easy to control and goes great under live oaks.
 Another idea is blueberry shrubs.”